yiftachbeer/yiftachbeer.github.io/_posts/2022-10-28-matrix-multiplication.md

 ---
 layout: post
-title: (Work in progress) How to Think About Matrix Multiplication
+title: How to Think About Matrix Multiplication
 ---

 Matrix multiplication is one of the concepts where reading the formula is easy, but developing intuition takes more time.
 Since it is such a common concept in linear algebra, in this post we try to develop a better intuition for it.